noahpierau/articles/data-integrity-draft.md

 - collect intelligence reports about ongoing conflicts or crises
 - prove where information has originated to protect intellectual property
 - form trusted peer-to-peer datasets, enabling decentralized decision-making

+Data integrity protocols could be powered by blockchain technology.
+Public blockchains are decentralized, immutable, and transparent ledgers that can record timestamps in a secure and tamper-proof manner.
+The immutability of a blockchain ensures that every timestamp is permanent, discouraging fraudulent activities and promoting accountability.
+Moreover, public blockchains provide an opportunity to foster a community-driven approach to data integrity.
+By allowing multiple parties to participate in the verification and validation processes, we could develop decentralized mechanisms for maintaining the integrity of data.

 ## Conclusion
 Data is indispensible in the digital age, demanding a daily commitment to integrity.
 Organizations should prioritize transparency and accountability to ensure that their data is complete, accurate and of the highest quality.